 - Work for the department

-Applicants should hold an MSc degree (or equivalent) with good results and good English skills.
+Applicants should hold an MSc degree (or equivalent) with good results and have good English skills.
 As criteria for the assessment of your qualifications emphasis will also be laid on relevant work experience and previous publications (if any).

 Background of successful candidate